- Written by Dr.Mehmet Demircioglu

 This question creates real anxiety for many patients.
 After surgery, the new grafts are visible, the scalp looks fragile, and every small contact can feel like a disaster.
 But panic can become its own problem if it makes you test the grafts again and again.

-Why do the first 10 to 14 days matter so much?
+The first 10 to 14 days matter most

 The first 10 to 14 days matter because the grafts are settling and the skin is closing around them.
 In the first days, the grafts are more vulnerable to direct trauma, rubbing, scratching, and pressure.
 Sneezing or coughing after a hair transplant usually belongs to the same anxiety pattern, but the practical check is bleeding, contact, and timing rather than the sound itself.
 The same contact principle applies to glasses or sunglasses after a hair transplant if the frame arms cross temple grafts, and to headphones after a hair transplant if a band crosses the recipient area.
 Careful behavior during this period protects the early healing.